Approximation for non-smooth functionals of stochastic differential equations with irregular drift

-where $(L_t^0(X))_{0 \leq t \leq T}$ is a non-decreasing continuous process stating at the origin and it is called local time of $X$ at the origin.
-In this paper, we assume that the SDE (\ref{RSDE}) has a weak solution and the uniqueness in the sense of probability law holds (see \cite{RS, T}).
+where $(L_t^0(X))_{0 \leq t \leq T}$ is a non-decreasing continuous process stating at the origin and $L_t^{0}(X)$ is called the symmetric local time of $X$ up to time $t$ at the level $0$.
+Equation \eqref{RSDE} will be studied under the assumptions that $b$ is of sub-linear growth and H\"older continuous and $\sigma$ is a non-zero constant.
+Moreover, we assume that the SDE (\ref{RSDE}) has a weak solution and the uniqueness in the sense of probability law holds (see \cite{RS, T}).
 Using Lemma \ref{Skorohod}, we have

 Now we define the Euler-Maruyama scheme $X^h=(X^h_t)_{0\leq t \leq T}$ for the reflected stochastic differential equation (\ref{RSDE}).
 Let $X_0^h := x_0 $ and define

 The existence of the pair $(X_t^h, L_t^0(X^h))_{0\leq t \leq T}$ is deduced from Lemma \ref{Skorohod}.
 Moreover